umerkn/umerkn.github.io/_posts/2025-07-04-test-blog-post.md

 ---
 layout: post
 title: "Test Blog Post"
-description: "This is a placeholder blog post to test the blog functionality."
+description: "Testing the blog system on my personal site."
 date: 2025-07-04 10:00:00 +0500
 author: Umer Khan
 permalink: /blog/test-blog-post/
 ---

-# Test Blog Post

-This is a placeholder blog post.
-It is only here to test the blog functionality on my personal site.
+This is a test post to confirm that the blog functionality is working as expected on my personal site.

-**Stay tuned!** More posts coming soon.
+**More posts coming soon.** Stay tuned!

-Feel free to replace this with actual content once you're ready.

 ---

-_This is a placeholder blog post created for testing purposes._
+_This post is just a placeholder for testing purposes and will be updated or replaced later._